-Te Kaa Public Programme
+Te Kaa 5-Day Programme

-A five day training course that ignites people's learning, understanding and experience of Māori culture in a safe and exploratory way.
+Five full days designed to ignite participants' learning, understanding and experience of Māori culture in a safe and exploratory way.
 Tailored towards the busy corporate sector, this programme provides focus on how Māori culture is relevant to you as an individual and to your business.
 Upon completion of the course you become a Te Kaa Amokura (Alumni).

 Session 1: Having fun with te reo Māori – the Māori language

 Attempting to speak another language is daunting, and there can be a real fear of getting it wrong.
 We create an interactive learning space to help you have fun while learning the basics of Māori pronunciation, build your own pepeha (a Māori introduction) and a variety of openings and closings for speeches.
 You’ll also learn a waiata (song).
 Tone deaf people are especially welcome.

 Session 2: Te Ao Māori - Introduction to the Māori world and protocols

 Words like tikanga, mana, tapu, noa, mauri and wairua are commonplace in NZ society, but they are often